karlobrien/karlobrien.github.com/_posts/2016-08-04-F#-Console_Application.md

 ---
 layout: post
-title:  Using F# for Yahoo finance data in a console application
+title:  "Using F# for Yahoo finance data in a console application"
 tags:
 - F#
 - Paket